 Sale's play-off hopes in doubt after COVID-19 outbreak

-Sale's critical Gallagher Premiership clash with Worcester is under threat of being cancelled after 16 players tested positive for coronavirus, according to reports
+Sale's critical Gallagher Premiership clash with Worcester is under threat of being cancelled after a number of players tested positive for coronavirus.

-According to the Daily Mail, the decisive final round of regular season fixtures on Sunday have been thrown into chaos by the spread of Covid-19 through the Sharks, with a small number of backroom staff also testing positive.
+Sky Sports News has confirmed a report in the Daily Mail that the decisive final round of regular season fixtures on Sunday has been thrown into chaos by the spread of Covid-19 through the Sharks, with a small number of backroom staff also testing positive.

-Premiership Rugby announced on Friday morning that team announcements would be delayed until noon on Saturday and the report says that that the PRL are now scrambling to find a solution.
+Premiership Rugby announced on Friday morning that team announcements would be delayed until noon on Saturday and the report says the PRL is now scrambling to find a solution.

 Sale are currently in fourth position and were one of four clubs chasing the final three play-off places.

-The unavailability of 16 players decimates the Premiership's smallest squad of just 32 senior professionals and would leave them unable to field a matchday 23 at the AJ Bell Stadium without summoning reinforcements from their academy or making emergency signings.
+The unavailability of a number of players decimates the Premiership's smallest squad of just 32 senior professionals and could leave them unable to field a matchday 23 at the AJ Bell Stadium without summoning reinforcements from their academy or making emergency signings.

 If Sale are unable to field a side against Worcester, they will forfeit the game with the Warriors getting five match points, the equivalent of a bonus-point victory.